Lithiax/Lithiax/README.md

-I love creating games and shaders!
-Most of my work is not in github due to LFS limitations 💀 </br>
+I create games and sometimes shaders!
+Most of my work is not in github due to LFS limitations </br>

-You can check some of it here 🦍 -> https://gitlab.com/KaellO </br>
+You can check some of it here -> https://gitlab.com/KaellO </br>

-Currently taking an interest in web development as well 🕷 </br>
+I'm currently learning more about lower level systems that happen in games (without the help of engines!) </br>

 <!--